What is “Work to Residence”?

 • You plan to stay in New Zealand long term

-It’s especially common for professionals in healthcare, engineering, IT, and construction.
+It’s especially common for professionals in healthcare, engineering, IT, and construction, where many roles are advertised as New Zealand immigration jobs with clear visa pathways.

 If you’re unsure whether your occupation qualifies, it’s worth reviewing the Green List or getting tailored advice before making a move.